Estimated reading time: 2 min

 You could lose all the money you invest

-- Checks on the businesses you are investing in, such as how well they are expected to perform, may not have been carried out by the platform you are investing through.
+- Checks on the product you are investing in, such as how well it's expected to perform, may not have been carried out by the platform you are investing through.
 You should do your own research before investing.

 You won't get your money back quickly

 - You may have the opportunity to sell your investment early through a 'secondary market' or 'bulletin board', but there is no guarantee you will find a buyer at the price you are willing to sell.

 Don't put all your eggs in one basket